About the Photographers and Videographers

 watch

-Check out the short bios below to meet a few of the intriguing conservation-minded artists who contribute frequently to our website and calendar.
+Check out the short bios below to meet a few of the intriguing conservation-minded artists who contribute frequently to ONDA’s work.
 If you’d like to get involved, you can share your photos, too.

 Sean Bagshaw Sean Bagshaw is Southern Oregon’s premier landscape, nature and travel photographer.
 His company, Outdoor Exposure Photography, specializes in images for use in design, calendars and greeting cards, editorial, Web application, advertising, marketing and public relations campaigns.
 In addition to providing stock images for publications, all of his images are also available as gallery quality fine art photographic prints for home or office.
 See more: www.outdoorexposurephoto.com